This is the official "Guidebook" for BSA Troop 72 of Chippewa Falls,

 list, "troop72-friends".
 This one is for friends of the troop

-the details of an active troop.
-The friends list usually gets
+the smaller details of an active troop.
+The "friends" list usually gets

 only a few messages per YEAR.
 Anyone formerly associated with

-Troop 72 is encouraged to keep in touch with the list.
+Troop 72 is encouraged to keep in touch with the troop by

 web pages (troop72.com) --